Showing posts with label Software - Emulators. Show all posts

 Commodore 64?!!

-Okay, I'd bet good money that this was the last thing you expected to see here on an Atari website?
-Well, I've had this C64 emulator on my drive for a while and figured that it was about time to do something with it.
-So I started my day by trawling through Old Games Finder looking for cool games that I remembered seeing in C&VG magazine in the early/mid-80s.
+I'd bet money that this was the last thing you expected to see here on an Atari website?
+Well, I've had a C64 emulator on my drive for a while and figured it was about time to do something about it.
+So I started my day by trawling through Old Games Finder looking for games I remembered seeing in C&VG magazine in the early/mid-80s.
 I wanted to play Pitfall, Manic Miner and Staff Of Karnath but sadly, I had zero success.

-However, others did work (with a caveat of displaying text instead of jazzy pixels) and some crashed the emulator.
-Yes, I should have read the docs first - lol - yeah right.
-Basically, almost all games aren't supported if they demand fancy scrolling, sprites or joystick control, etc. What might work are applications, educational titles and so on.
-Including magazine Type-Ins and many text adventures (impressive, but hardly worth my hassle over the last few hours?)
+However, some worked (with a caveat of displaying text instead of pixels) and some crashed the emulator.
+Yes, I should have read the docs first - lol.
+Basically, almost all games aren't supported if they use fancy scrolling, sprites, joystick control, etc. What work are applications, educational titles, etc. Including magazine Type-Ins and many text adventures (impressive, but hardly worth my hassle over the last few hours?)

-Before we carry on, AtariCrypt has a section dedicated to emulation which you can access by clicking on me right now.
-Anyhow, would you like to see a screenshot of my programming skills taking full advantage of the virtual hardware?
+BTW AtariCrypt has a section dedicated to emulation which you can access by clicking here.
+Anyhow, would you like to see a screenshot of my programming skills taking advantage of the virtual hardware?

 B.A.S.I.C.

-Yes, this is the extent of my programming knowledge.
-Perhaps it's best to leave that be and check out some basic commands instead?
-Okay, I am no Commie 64 expert but these commands might help get you playing their version of Jetpac...
+This is the extent of my programming knowledge.
+Perhaps it's best to leave that be and check out some commands instead?
+I'm no Commie 64 expert but these commands might help play their version of Jetpac...

 LOAD "$",10 (this loads the disk's directory into Ram)